E2 Visa Lawyer

 - Whether the skills and qualifications are readily available in the United States.

-The attorneys at Berardi Immigration Law works closely with the E-2 visa applicant to assemble the application and draft a detailed Letter of Support.
+The attorneys at Berardi Immigration Law work closely with the E-2 visa applicant to assemble the application, prepare all forms, and draft a detailed Letter of Support.
 Once the application is finalized, the petition is typically sent electronically to the Consulate or Embassy with jurisdiction over the application.
 (Processing times for the Consular review of the E-2 visa application vary depending on the location.)
 The applicant must then attend an in-person E-2 visa interview.
-Upon approval, the applicants passport is generally returned within 3-5 business days with the E-2 visa stamped inside.
+Upon approval, the applicant’s passport is generally returned within 3-5 business days with the E-2 visa stamped inside.

 The visa validity length for the E-2 category varies by country based on reciprocity agreements.
-For Canadians and most European countries, the E visa is typically issued for a five-year period and upon entering the U.S., E visa applicants are admitted for up to a two-year period of stay.
-Following that initial two-period, E-2 nonimmigrants generally must travel abroad and reenter the U.S., at which time they will be granted an automatic two-year period of readmission.
+For Canadians and most European countries, the E visa is typically issued for a five-year period, and upon entering the U.S., E visa applicants are admitted for up to a two-year period of stay per entry.
+Following the initial two-period E-2 nonimmigrants generally must travel abroad and reenter the U.S., at which time they will be granted an automatic two-year period of readmission.
 In addition, requests for an extension of status may be granted in increments of up to five years at an embassy or two years if filing with USCIS via mail, and there is no maximum limit to the number of extensions an E-2 nonimmigrant may be granted.
 Keep in mind, however, that the visa can only be renewed or extended if the investment continues to meet all applicable requirements of U.S. immigration laws and regulations.

 The spouse and unmarried children (under 21 years of age) of the primary E-2 applicant may also accompany or follow the primary holder in that same status.
 They are not required to have the same nationality as the principal applicant.
-Spouses and children may attend school, and spouses are eligible to apply for work authorization in the U.S.
+Spouses and children may attend school, and spouses are immediately eligible to work following entry to the U.S.

 Strong E-2 cases tell a compelling story.
 It is as much a sales pitch as it is a legal application.
 The government wants to see the entrepreneurial spirit of the investor along with the positive local, regional, and/or national economic impact of the investment conveyed through a business plan and represented on your visa application.
 Presentation is key.
 This mindset is how our attorneys approach each and every case.
-At Berardi Immigration Law, our staff of skilled attorneys have access to a network of resources that allow us to handle every aspect of your E-2 visa application.
+At Berardi Immigration Law, our staff of skilled immigration attorneys has access to a network of resources that allows us to handle every aspect of your E-2 visa application.
 From analyzing corporate documents to coordinating with professional business plan writers, our team will guide you through the entire process and bring your entrepreneurial vision to life.
 If you have an idea, the entrepreneurial drive to execute, and access to a modest amount of capital to invest in the U.S., you may qualify for an E-2 visa.
-We have successfully prepared E-2 visas for a pool company, yoga studio, Asian restaurant, golf architect company and media company.
-The possibilities are endless and our clients love obtaining a five-year work visa.
+We have successfully prepared E-2 visas for a variety of businesses, including everything from a pool company, to a yoga studio to an Asian restaurant, to a golf architect company, and a media company.
+The possibilities are endless, and our clients love obtaining a five-year work visa.
 Contact our office today and schedule a consultation.